liftbridge-io/liftbridge/documentation/client_implementation.md

 	//
 	// If the AckPolicy is not NONE and a deadline is provided, this will
 	// synchronously block until the first ack is received.
 If an ack is not
-	// received in time, a DeadlineExceeded status code is returned.
-If an
+	// received in time, ErrAckTimeout is returned.
+If an AckPolicy and
-	// AckPolicy and deadline are configured, this returns the first Ack on
+	// deadline are configured, this returns the first Ack on success,
-	// success, otherwise it returns nil.
+	// otherwise it returns nil.
 	PublishToSubject(ctx context.Context, subject string, value []byte, opts ...MessageOption) (*Ack, error)

 	// FetchMetadata returns cluster metadata including broker and stream